firefly-oss/lib-common-data/docs/data-enrichment.md

 ## Tutorial: Building a Professional Data Enricher

-This comprehensive tutorial will guide you through building a **production-ready data enricher** for Equifax Spain credit reports.
+This comprehensive tutorial will guide you through building a **production-ready data enricher** for credit reports from an external credit bureau provider.
 You'll learn every aspect of creating a professional enricher with all best practices.

 ### What We'll Build

-We're going to build a complete Equifax Spain credit report enricher that:
+We're going to build a complete credit report enricher that:

-- ✅ Fetches credit reports from Equifax Spain API
+- ✅ Fetches credit reports from a credit bureau provider API
-- ✅ Handles provider-specific ID lookups (CIF → Equifax ID)
+- ✅ Handles provider-specific ID lookups (Tax ID → Provider ID)
 - ✅ Implements provider-specific operations (search, validate, quick-lookup)
 - ✅ Includes full observability (tracing, metrics, logging)
 - ✅ Has automatic resiliency (circuit breaker, retry, rate limiting)